philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecTestPlan.md

  ***Expected result**:
 - LDES Server works correctly.*
->Fulfil the Conformance Point: 5.
+> Fulfil the Conformance Point: 5.
+> The shape can be a blank node, or a named node on which you should follow your nose when it is defined at a different HTTP URL.
+> #Question: What does `named node` means here?

 ### 🟦 Optional - Test case 5